thrivinginacademia/grantwriting/README.md

 #### Exercise
 1. Read [The Grant Application Writer's Workbook: National Science Foundation - FastLane Version, Chapter 2: How to Develop and Optimize the Idea for your Grant Application.](http://www.grantcentral.com/workbooks/national-science-foundation/)
-2. Write a 1-2 paragraph description of your topic, designed to "hook" your readers interest.
+2. Write a few sentences to "hook" your readers interest.

 ***
 # Constructing a flow of logic